 The following peripherals are officially supported:

-Fuga: Melodies of Steel is rated PEGI 16+ and contains the following:
+Fuga: Melodies of Steel is rated PEGI 16+ and contains:

 Fuga: Melodies of Steel is the result of several niches coming together to create a fantastic final product; however, for many people playing as anthropomorphic cat people in a Japanese language game set in WW2 era France may be too far out of their comfort zone, and I can understand that.